hytechclub/capstone/Sessions/Session02.md

 [This board](https://trello.com/b/R1EEhM15/hy-tech-club-software-development-template) can be used as a template.
 Instructors should check that each team has a board created and customized.

+>_Note: For Fall 2022, the groups decided to use GitHub issues instead of Trello._

 ## Design & Backlog
 For the remainder of the session, teams should work on planning out their projects.
 They can collaborate on drawing up wireframes using [Figma](https://www.figma.com/), [draw.io](https://drawio-app.com/), or good old fashioned pen and paper.
 They can also add items to their To Do list, and work on prioritizing the list.